 WELS missionaries served the Confessional Evangelical Lutheran Church of Albania for about 13 years between 1995 and 2008.
 Sometimes missionaries were able to live and work on field continually, and other times unrest forced evacuations and missionaries were only able to make brief visits to the field.
-Since the last WELS missionary withdrawal in 2008, the Europe Administrative Committee, Missionary Luke Wolfgramm (Russia), and the Pastoral Studies Institute (PSI) have been making periodic training visits to Albania and offer support and encouragement from a distance.
+Since the last WELS missionary withdrawal in 2008, the Europe missions team, Missionary Luke Wolfgramm (Russia), and the Pastoral Studies Institute (PSI) have been making periodic training visits to Albania and offer support and encouragement from a distance.
 Learn more about WELS mission history in Albania.

 - Congregations: 2